 The daily activities of Athens Bible School are overseen by the administration.
-The administration is currently composed of a President responsible for business operations, a Principal responsible for all aspects of academic affairs, and an Athletic Director responsible for athletic programs.
+The administration is currently composed of a President, Robert Fudge, responsible for business operations, a Principal, Chris Duke, responsible for all aspects of academic affairs, and Jonathan Bragwell, Athletic Director responsible for athletic programs.
+Chris Duke is assisted by Jonathan Bragwell, in the role of Vice Principal.